-23. Supervision Agreement Form: Currently, all supervisors must sign a "Supervisor Responsibility Statement" whereby the supervisor signs under penalty of perjury that he or she meets the requirements to become a supervisor, and understands his or her specific responsibilities as set forth in law.
+23. Supervision Agreement: Currently, all supervisors must sign a "Supervisor Responsibility Statement" whereby the supervisor signs under penalty of perjury that he or she meets the requirements to become a supervisor, and understands his or her specific responsibilities as set forth in law.

-The Committee has proposed that a "Supervision Agreement" would replace both the "Supervisor Responsibility Statement" and the "Supervisory Plan" forms.
+The Committee has proposed that a "Supervision Agreement" would replace both the "Supervisor Responsibility Statement" and incorporate the "Supervisory Plan" described in #22 above.
 The "Supervision Agreement" would be completed by both the supervisor and supervisee, and signed under penalty of perjury.
-It would include information about the supervisor's qualifications, and an acknowledgement of supervisor and supervisee responsibilities.
+It would include information about the supervisor's qualifications, an acknowledgement of supervisor and supervisee responsibilities, and a description of collaboratively developed goals and objectives of supervision.
 The original would be retained by the supervisee and submitted to the Board upon application for licensure.
-See Attachment D for the draft "Supervision Agreement".
+See Attachment C for the draft "Supervision Agreement".